The Macabre True Stories Behind 33 Of The Worst Serial Killers Of All Time

 11 of 34

-Richard Speck left a nation in terror in 1966 when he murdered eight nursing students in a single night.
-Speck already had a lengthy criminal record of robbery, rape, and murder when he broke into the Chicago townhouse where the nursing students were living.
+Richard Speck left America in terror in 1966 when he murdered eight nursing students in a single night.
+By that point, Speck already had a lengthy criminal record of robbery, rape, and murder when he broke into the Chicago townhouse where the nursing students were living.
 He tied up and stabbed or strangled eight of the women before fleeing at dawn.
-Speck spent the rest of his life in prison before dying on the eve of his 50th birthday in 1991.Bettmann Archive/Getty Images
+Speck would spend the rest of his life in prison before dying of a heart attack on the eve of his 50th birthday in 1991.Bettmann Archive/Getty Images

 12 of 34

 In the remote Alaska wilderness, Robert Hansen kidnapped and murdered at least 17 women in the 1970s and '80s.
-Inspired by the short story "The Most Dangerous Game," Hansen released his victims into the wilderness and hunted them.
+Inspired by the short story "The Most Dangerous Game," Hansen released his victims into the wilderness and hunted them like animals.
 Hansen was eventually apprehended in 1983.
 He spent the rest of his life in an Alaskan prison, where he died in 2014.Wikimedia Commons

 13 of 34